 A Résumé Database for Executive MBAs seeking entry-level MBA positions also comes with the purchase of our résumé books.
 For more information about Executive MBA opportunities, please contact Michele Rankin.

 - Identify candidates to invite to events/presentations.
 Organizations that participate in on-campus recruiting will often reach out to students with specific backgrounds and experience.

-- Perform “under the radar” job searches.
-When confidentiality is key, resume databases offer a precise way to source candidates without posting opportunities on job boards.
+- Perform “under-the-radar” job searches.
+When confidentiality is key, résumé databases offer a precise way to source candidates without posting opportunities on job boards.

 - Search by club affiliation to find industry and affinity groups.
 Find diversity and other desired candidates by diving into club membership.

-- Let candidates know you found them through the Columbia Business School resume database.
+- Let candidates know you found them through the Columbia Business School Résumé Database.
 This adds credibility to your outreach and lets the candidate know your organization has been approved by the Career Management Center.

-- Select the resumes you like and batch print for team review.
-Easy to use features within the resume database show you who you have already viewed, and also allow you to save and print PDF versions of groups of candidates.
+- Select the résumés you like and batch print for team review.
+Easy-to-use features within the Résumé Database show you who you have already viewed, and also allow you to save and print PDF versions of groups of candidates.

 Most student clubs also prepare résumé databases, which are useful for identifying candidates with specific interests and skills.
 For more information, reach out to the student clubs directly.